Native American Facts For Kids was written for young people learning about the Mohicans for school or home-schooling reports.

 What was Mohican culture like in the past?
 What is it like now?

-do the same things any children do--play with each other, go to school and help around the house.
-In the past, Indian kids had more chores
+They do the same things any children do--play with each other, go to school and help around the house.
+In the past, Indian kids had more

 What were men and women's roles in the Mohican tribe?

-Here are some pictures of wigwams, lodges, and other Indian houses like
+Here are some pictures of wigwams and lodges like

 What was Mohican clothing like?
 Did they wear feather headdresses and face paint?